Higher-Order Theories of Gravitation: The Principle of Minimal Action: Matter fields

 in which we can easily recognize the purely metric Einstein curvature tensor $E$ while all the other terms depend only on the spin, one of them being symmetric, and the other antisymmetric; this last antisymmetric spin dependent term does not contain any information that is not already contained into the equation (\ref{spin}), and so it can be removed; we can then re-write equations (\ref{energy}) taking into account only its symmetric part as

 and in particular we have the contraction

 On the other hand, equation (\ref{spin}) can not be contracted, nor decomposed, but we can re-write it in terms of the Cartan pseudo-vector as

-in which we can see that the property to be parity odd is showed from both sides of the equation, and so the whole equation is parity invariant even if each side is not; the existence of a parity violating term (whose presence can also be seen into the Dirac field equation\footnote{Let us consider, for example, the case of a Neutrino field, for which we can suppose the metric to be the flat Minkowskian metric, so that we can write Dirac equation as }) is a very interesting feature of this theory, because it allows us to consider the issue of CP violation in a spontaneous way, since the term that induces the CP violation is naturally contained into the original theory (see for example the work of Andrianov, Giacconi and Soldati \cite{a-g-s}).
+in which we can see that the property to be parity odd is showed from both sides of the equation, and so the whole equation is parity invariant even if each side is not; the existence of a parity violating term (whose presence can also be seen into the Dirac field equation) is a very interesting feature of this theory, because it allows us to consider the issue of CP violation in a spontaneous way, since the term that induces the CP violation is naturally contained into the original theory (see for example the work of Andrianov, Giacconi and Soldati \cite{a-g-s}).

 Field equations (\ref{energy}) and (\ref{spin}) can also be obtained by a variation of the action of Dirac field with respect to the vierbein and to the spin connection, respectively.

 This fact strengthen the validity of the Einstein-Cartan-Sciama-Kibble theory, because Dirac theory provides a fundamental physical field for the geometrical background.